 Shi Lin, the Stone Forest

-Said to be "the Peerless Scenic Wonder under the sun" (by the travel books), Shi Lin is not a bad excursion for a day or two.
+Said to be "the Peerless Scenic Wonder under the sun" (by the travel books), Shi Lin is certainly no pushme-pullyou (the two headed llama from Dr. Doolittle), but not a bad excursion for a day or two.

 The remains of an ancient sea floor have long since given way to the uplifting of the continent, or perhaps the receding seas.
 In either case, what was left was a whole bunch of limestone that ultimately began to erode into some interesting columns to walk through.
 A likely theory considering the numerous sea shell fossils that are sold in the area's gift shops.